Vazumongr/Vazumongr.github.io/index.markdown

 <p>
 Outside of communing with the machine spirit to invoke the will of fun games, I also like to dabble into music composition (I do play several instruments as well but don't record any of it (u_u') ), art, UI/UX, and obviously game design like most of those in the industry.
-Snippets of which can be find on this very site!
+Snippets of which can be found on this very site!
 </p>

 <p>
-Some other potential interesting things to check out

 </p>